nguyenvanhuan243/remi-blockchain-wallet-testnet/README.md

 - [2.
 Blockchain Wallet](#2-Blockchain)

 ## 1. Introduction
-- This is simple project about getting movies on youtube and show it in your website.
+- This is simple project about Blockchain wallet
-- Using ruby on rails for backend and reactjs for frontend.
-- Key features: Login, register, view video, create video and real time notification when having new video from users.
+- Support get new address with private key and public key
+- Support get balance usdt and bnb
+- Support transfer token on binance smart chain testnet

 ## 2. Blockchain